-De Clario claimed the pineal gland was affected by light "...even when the pathways mediating conscious light perception are severed."
+De Clario claimed the pineal gland was affected by light, "even when the pathways mediating conscious light perception are severed".
 Such was the case, we were told, during his piano performances at Heide: concealed from view and shielded from light, he was supposedly blindfolded throughout.
 The suggestion that each performance was somehow psycho-automatic, seemed intended.
 Some of the audience saw his playing as a channelling of the influences of the full moon and the mood lighting - in spite of the blindfold, and concealment that shielded him from the direct rays of either.
 Others claimed themselves to feel the influence of the moon, the music and the coloured lights, directly on their own bodies.
-And yet others, less subject to synaesthesia, could merely "feel the gentleness", despite the cold and rising river damp in the gardens of Heide.
+And yet others, less suggestible, could merely ‘feel the gentleness’, despite the cold and rising river damp in the gardens of Heide.

 "Gentlemen of the Jury!
 I 'aint a'goin to ask you to give a moment's consideration to the evidence before you It 'aint worth shucks, It don't count, and even if it did, it don't prove as my client were'nt there.
 No gentlemen, You can't convict even a white man on such evidence much less a nigger."